- Reference Number: HEY-130/2019

 Baby is also more likely to be overweight and develop diabetes in later life.
 You may have an increased risk of developing an infection.

 Simple things really can make all the difference.

-- Check the portion size of your meals and snacks and how often you eat.
+- Watch the portion size of your meals and snacks and how often you eat

 Exercise will not harm you or your unborn baby but, if you are new to exercise you should begin with 15 minutes of continuous exercise, three times per week, increasing gradually to 30 minute sessions every day.